linostar/missing-in-node/README.md

 - `hex(num: int) : string` an alias for .toString(16)
 - `dec(num: string, base: int) : int` an alias for parseInt(num, base)
 - `round(number: float or string, decimalDigits: int) : float` rounds a number to a particular number of decimal digits
+- `reverse(input: number) : number` returns the reversed number without modifying the original one
 - `factorial(num: int) : int` calculates the factorial of a positive integer
 - `fibonacci(num: int) : int` calculates the n-th number in fibonacci series using non-recursive method
 - `isPrime(num: int) : bool` determines whether an integer is prime or not